 Shot the Thai woman and turned the gun on himself

-Police Lieutenant General Satawat revealed that the couple were quickly captured as the net closed on them but not before Mr Helmus had used his weapon to first shoot at his wife before he then turned it on himself.
-The senior police officer stressed that security forces had not discharged their weapons in the incident
+Police Lieutenant General Satawat then revealed that the couple were quickly captured as the net closed on them but not before Mr Helmus had used his weapon to first shoot his wife and then turn it on himself.
+The senior police officer stressed that security forces had not discharged their weapons in the incident.

 Wife wounded but husband is in a serious condition

 It is reported that Ms Sirinipha was not seriously wounded after being shot by her husband.
-However, the American sustained serious injuries and was rushed to Khaochakhan Hospital where he is reported to be in critical condition.
+However, he sustained serious injuries and was rushed to Khaochakhan Hospital where he is reported to be in critical condition.

 Authorities are said to be anxious to question the jailbreakers in Sa Kaeo before they are returned to Pattaya.

 Authorities want to know if the trio were helped

 All three were facing drug trafficking charges for dealing with large quantities of illicit drugs and faced the possibility of the death penalty.

 The appalling and vicious attack on the Thai police officer in the court holding cells on Monday afternoon will also leave all three facing charges of attempted murder even though it was the American man who repeatedly stabbed the police officer leaving him with critical injuries.

 This is also a death penalty offence and the circumstances have compounded matters legally for the three inmates.